aerickson/trollop-subcommands/readme.md

-# Trollop::Subcommands
+# Optimist::Subcommands

-This gem is an extension to [Trollop].
+This gem is an extension to [Optimist].
 It provides a framework for commandline scripts that use the following subcommand pattern

 ```bash